kbouwmee/baastofirebase/README.md

 # BaaS to Firestore migration

+This is not an officially supported Google product.
 This tool was created to help  migrate data from BaaS to a Firestore database.

 ## How to install
 Download or clone this repository.